asemio/SZXX/README.md

 - `sw`
   - A regular `Eio.Switch.t`.
 This is where parsing errors go.
 - `feed`
   - A producer of raw input data.
-Create a `feed` by using the `SZXX.Feed` module.
+Create a `Feed.t` by using the `SZXX.Feed` module.
 - `callback`
   - A function called on every file found within the ZIP archive.
-  - You must choose an Action (`SZXX.Zip.Action.t`) to perform over each file encountered within the ZIP archive.
+  - You must choose an Action (`Zip.Action.t`) to perform over each file encountered within the ZIP archive.

 #### Returns:
 A `Sequence.t` of all files within the archive.